he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Sorcerer.md

 ## Bloodline Paragon<span class="item-type">Level 19</span>

 You have perfected the magic in your bloodline.
 Add two common 10th-level spells of your tradition to your repertoire.
 You gain a single 10th-level spell slot you can use to cast these spells, using sorcerer spellcasting.
 Unlike other spell slots, you don’t gain more 10th-level spells as you level up, and they can’t be used for abilities that let you cast spells without expending spell slots or abilities that give you more spell slots.
-You can take the [[Bloodline Perfection]] sorcerer feat to gain a second slot.
+You can take the [[DATABASE/feat/Bloodline Perfection|Bloodline Perfection]] sorcerer feat to gain a second slot.

 ## Legendary Spellcaster<span class="item-type">Level 19</span>